-Today I watched the movie “The Japanese Wife” by acclaimed director Ms.Aparna Sen. The plot couldn’t have been more captivating – 635 Letters, 3 Phone Calls, 15 years of marriage, but they have not met; a husband in remote Bengal as a School Teacher and a wife in Japan.
-Having seen her previous work “Mrs. & Mr.Iyer” I was expecting a phenomenal movie in The Japanese Wife and I was proved correct.
+Today I watched the movie The Japanese Wife” by acclaimed director Ms Aparna Sen. The plot couldn’t have been more captivating – 635 Letters, 3 Phone Calls, and 15 years of marriage, but they have not met; a husband in remote Bengal as a School Teacher and a wife in Japan.
+Having seen her previous work “Mrs & Mr Iyer”, I was sure I will see a phenomenal movie in The Japanese Wife and I was proved correct.

 I have three little criticisms about the movie:

 - Rahul Bose’s character as SnehaMoy Chatterjee is pictured as relatively older than what he should actually be.
 Even in the flashback when he is in college he is shown as old, and after just 15 years he should be only 35 Years, how does he become so older as he is portrayed.